Sponsored content is promotional content created by an advertiser but posted by another publisher, brand, or influencer.

 As you can see from the list above, sponsored content is mostly used across social media platforms.
-Each platform allows to deliver this content type in a different form.
-That’s why social media feeds are a great fit for sponsored content posts.
+Each platform allows to deliver this type of content in a different form.
+That’s why social media feeds are a great fit for sponsored posts.

-Let’s get inspired with some great examples of sponsored content.
+Let’s get inspired by some great examples of sponsored content.

 Examples of Sponsored Content

-We’ve collected several examples where companies smartly use sponsored content in their strategy.
+We’ve collected several examples where companies wisely use sponsored content in their strategy.